Chasen-Jeffries/Olson-s-Bandits-ABM/README.md

 - **Agents**: Representing roving and stationary bandits, each with unique strategies and impacts on their territories.
 - **Patches**: Simulating territories that bandits interact with, each possessing distinct wealth and growth potential.

+### V1:

+### V2: Aims to better model based on Olsons original article.
+- **Removes Fighting**: This makes it so instead of making fights occur based on variables, it occurs randomly.
+- **Patch Investment**: Patch investment rate is now a function of how much patches are taxed minus a base amount.
+Their investment rate will increase each tick they are not taxed by a certain amount, based on their optimism about the future.
+- **Roam-Stat Bandits**: These bandits, which are roaming bandits that choose to remain stationary in spite of their lack of ability to invest in patch, are now identifiable.
+- **Movement Updates**: Now prevents roaming bandits from moving onto patches that are stationary as we assume stationary bandits are capable of protecting their lands.
+- **Updated Decision Making**: Now bandits will not choose between the best two move options and staying on their base patch.
+Rather they will just choose between the single best location and their current location

 ## **🌟 Scenarios**
 ### Baseline Scenario
 A foundational setting where bandits operate under default parameters, establishing a benchmark for behavior and wealth distribution.